Uspizig/LoraHubTTGOT5/README.md

 # LoraHubTTGOT5
 (Prerequisite: This is my Hobby: No Guarantee for HW or SW.
 I do not take any responsibility or will help you.
-This is take it as it is.)
+This is: "Take it as it is or leave it".)
 A Daughter Board for a TTGO T5 Board with Lora and BME680, BMW280, CCS811 and several other I²C Boards